webdriverio-community/wdio-vscode-service/README.md

 > WebdriverIO service for testing VSCode extensions.

-This WebdriverIO service allows you to seamlessly test your VSCode extensions from end to end.
+This WebdriverIO service allows you to seamlessly test your VSCode extensions from end to end in the VSCode Desktop IDE or as web extension.
 You only need to provide a path to your extension and the service does the rest by:

 - 🏗️ Installing VSCode (either `stable`, `insiders` or a specified version)
 - ⬇️ Downloading Chromedriver specific to given VSCode version
-- 🚀 Access to VSCode API from your tests
+- 🚀 Enables you to access the VSCode API from your tests
 - 🖥️ Starting VSCode with custom user settings (including support for VSCode on Ubuntu, MacOS and Windows)
-- 🌐 Also supports testing web extensions through the browser
+- 🌐 Or serves VSCode from a server to be accessed by any browser
 - 📔 Bootstraping page objects with locators matching your VSCode version

 This project was highly inspired by the [vscode-extension-tester](https://www.npmjs.com/package/vscode-extension-tester) project which is based on Selenium.
 This package takes the idea and adapts it for WebdriverIO.